 This makes it a diet that has more chance of being successful long term.
 The less you feel like you're denying yourself, the more likely you are to stick to it.

-One study found that 60% of Noom diet plan users lost more than 5% of their body weight and follow-up research showed that Noom users had a 6% average weight loss 65 weeks later – showcasing sustainable weight-loss.
+One study by Noom found that 60% of diet plan users lost more than 5% of their body weight.
+And follow-up research showed that Noom users had a 6% average weight loss 65 weeks later – showcasing sustainable weight-loss.

 What are the downsides of the diet?

 There's no secret method to Noom: how much weight someone can lose is really down to the individual.
 The Noom app doesn’t shop for you or cook for you – so if you don’t stick to the calorie limit, you won’t lose weight.

 Plus, a lot of nutritional information is lacking on the app as it’s mainly just about calories.

 Sana Khan is a nutritionist and founder of Avicenna Wellbeing.
 She explains, "Noom does not really show macro or micro nutrients".
 By macros, this means protein, fats and carbs and micronutrients are vitamins and minerals within foods.